 DR. VITALE: Luna, can you verbalize your feelings right now?

 LUNA: I feel like...
 Like I’ve awoken from a dream.
 But one of those bad dreams, which makes waking up seem like a huge relief!

 ERLAND: I feel like I went on a diet and lost 10 kilos.

 ERLAND: Luna...
-I’m sorry that I never told you the truth.
+I’m so sorry that I never told you the truth.
 You should have known.
 And you should know that I love you very, very much.
 You know, all my life I was bitter that I got rejected at the Academy.
 But now I finally know why - it was to have you.
-You are my role of a lifetime.
+Being your dad, it's my role of a lifetime.

 LUNA: Thanks dad.
 I love you too.
 There is one thing left grinding me - it’s who sent the message?

 ERLAND: You know what, I don’t really care.
-So what if that person thinks the world we’ve built was fake?
-Our feelings were real.
-And the memories we have together is something no one can take away from us.
+The memories we have together is something no one can take away from us.
 Well, not until we get Alzheimer's.

 DR. VITALE: I’m not sure that that line of thinking leads anywhere constructive.

 DR. BECK: You’ll get accustomed to Erland’s sense of humour.
 Besides, he is saying the truth in this regard.
 And if there was any point of this exercise, it’s that we all got to learn to live with unpleasant truths.